 Why you should buy this: It’s a Chevrolet that happens to be electric.

-How much will it cost: $36,620+
+How much it will cost: $36,620+

 Why we picked the Chevrolet Bolt:

 Bolt production started in late 2016, and we’d suggest avoiding early examples because problems weren’t unheard of during the first few months of production.
-And, keep in mind a battery pack ages differently depending on how (and how often) it’s charged, and the environment it operates in, so battery degradation is difficult to accurately predict, but a majority of motorists who own a Bolt with six-digit mileage say it still holds a charge.
+And, keep in mind a battery packages differently depending on how (and how often) it’s charged, and the environment it operates in, so battery degradation is difficult to accurately predict, but a majority of motorists who own a Bolt with six-digit mileage say it still holds a charge.
 The hatchback entered the 2020 model year with up to 259 miles of range, an increase over the 238-mile range in early models.

 How we test